system76/docs/_articles/file-sharing.md

 ---
 layout: article
-title: Sharing files between your Pop!_OS Computers
+title: File Sharing Between Pop!_OS Computers
 description: >
     How to share files with the Public Folder.
 keywords: